Cosets of affine vertex algebras inside larger structures: Introduction

-In Section \ref{sect:simplecoset}, we shall prove that $\pi_k$ is surjective whenever $k+h^{\vee}$ is a positive real number; in particular, this holds when $k$ is a positive integer.
-The problem of determining which values of $k$ are generic is more difficult, and we will describe some examples where the nongeneric set can be determined explicitly.
-In these example, the nongeneric set consists of rational numbers and has compact closure, and all positive real values are generic.
-Although we do not prove it, we expect these qualitative features to hold in some generality.
-We will use this approach to give a new proof of the rationality of the simple $N=2$ superconformal algebra with $c=\frac{3k}{k+2}$ for all positive integers $k$.
+This provides a powerful approach to describing $\text{Com}(L_k(\gg), \cA_k)$, and we will give two examples to illustrate our method.
+First, we show that for all admissible levels $k$, $\text{Com}(L_k(\gs\gp_2), L_k(\go\gs\gp(1|2)))$ is isomorphic to the rational Virasoro vertex algebra with $c = -\frac{k (4k+5)}{(k+ 2) (2k+3)}$.
+Second, we give a new proof of the rationality of the simple $N=2$ superconformal algebra with $c=\frac{3k}{k+2}$ for all positive integers $k$.
 This algebra is realized as the coset of the Heisenberg algebra inside $L_k(\gs\gl_2)\otimes \cE$, where $\cE$ denotes the rank one $bc$-system.
-The rationality and regularity of these $N=2$ superconformal algebras were first established by Adamovic \cite{AII}, and in that paper the irreducible modules were classified and the fusion rules were computed.
+The rationality and regularity of these $N=2$ superconformal algebras were first established by Adamovic \cite{AI,AII}; additionally, the irreducible modules were classified and the fusion rules were computed.
 In the physics literature, these algebras are known as {\it $N=2$ superconformal unitary minimal models} \cite{DPYZ}.
-They are famous in string theory as extended algebras of tensor products of $N=2$ superconformal unitary minimal models at total central charge $3d$ are the so-called Gepner models \cite{G} of sigma models on $d$-dimensional compact Calabi-Yau manifolds.
+They are famous in string theory because extended algebras of tensor products of $N=2$ superconformal unitary minimal models at total central charge $3d$ are the so-called Gepner models \cite{G} of sigma models on $d$-dimensional compact Calabi-Yau manifolds.